lh3006a/csc470-fall2020/exercises/game05/README.md

 # Overview of Game
 This game will be a matching game.
 This game will be suited for younger players who are learning about animals.
 The goal of the game is to get the user to match the animals, and then get the animals to their own habitats.
 After the title screen, there will be a bunch of animals on the screen.
 If the user clicks on one of the animals, a box will pop up with information about the animal.
+The box will include an image of the animal's face, like a profile picture.
 The information will include:
 * Animal's name
 * Animal's habitat
 * Animal's diet